vllm-project/vllm-spyre/docs/source/getting_started/local_development.md

 ### Run examples

-Note: You will have to change the `model-name` in the example files before running it.
+Note: Make sure `model name` aligns with the model that you downloaded in the previous stepin the example files before running it.

 ```sh
 HF_HUB_OFFLINE=1 python examples/offline_inference_spyre.py
 ```

-Note: We have to use `HF_HUB_OFFLINE=1` otherwise vllm tries to download a different version of the model using HF API which does not work locally
+Note: We use `HF_HUB_OFFLINE=1` otherwise vllm tries to download a different version of the model using HF API which might not work locally.

 ## Continuous Batching(CB) custom installation